rackerlabs/support-how-to/style-guidelines.md

 Use first person plural pronouns (*we*, *our*) judiciously.
 These pronouns emphasize the writer or Rackspace rather than the user, so before you use them, consider whether second person or imperative mood is more "user friendly."
 However, use *we recommend* rather than *it is recommended* or *Rackspace recommends*.
 Also, you can use *we* in the place of *Rackspace* if necessary.

-The first-person singular pronoun *I* is acceptable in the question part of FAQs and when authors of blogs or signed articles are describing their own actions or opinions.
+The first-person singular pronoun *I* is acceptable in the question part of FAQs.

 Avoid switching person (point of view) in the same document.
-Switching person is acceptable, however, in blog posts that use first-person singular but then switch to second person for instructional steps.

 **Note:** This guidelines document is written in second person, and the headings and task examples use imperative mood.